 Changing Moksha Themes

 If you are looking for new themes visit the AppCenter.
-Once a new theme is installed you can change themes using the mini-guide below or for a basic guide on themes, click here.
-If you are looking for a more in-depth guide to themes, read on!
+Once a new theme is installed you can change themes using the guide below or for a basic guide on themes, and configuring in your Bodhi system click here.

 Selecting a Moksha Theme